Can I file my small claims case in Carson County?

 What is the trial like?

 The trial is relatively informal compared to a normal trial.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
 However, if a party wishes for a jury trial, it will likely last a few hours.

 Carson County Court Locations